Radiergummi/journeyman/README.md

 | `config`     |        `./config` | Path where the build configuration lives               |
 | `public`     |        `./public` | Path where the build is written to                     |
 | `static`     |        `./static` | Path where static assets live                          |

+### `preferred_spelling`
+This setting controls how journeyman generates component names and inserts them, for example.
+This also applies to file names on the file system.
+There are two options available:
+ - `camel`: Names are generated in **CamelCase**.
+ - `kebab`: Names are generated in **kebab-case**.